 Baharat refers to a mixture of Middle Eastern spices, which are also often used in Greek cooking.
 The blend of spices often combines any mixture of black peppercorns, cardamom, cloves, cumin, allspice, turmeric, saffron, ginger, paprika, chili, and coriander.
 Often used to spice meat such as lamb or beef, Baharat is also used in soups, stews and as a condiment.

 One of the best spices to buy in Israel, Baharat is commonly used in Israeli cuisine and is a great seasoning to bring home to recreate the flavors of Israel.

 Although it is salt, Dead Sea Salt is not ideal for eating, in fact, it is much better for the skin.
 There are many more essential minerals in Dead Sea salt including Magnesium, Bromide, Iodine, Potassium, Sulfur, Calcium, Sodium and Zinc.
 Dead Sea salt can be used as a scrub for the skin or added to a bath, ideal for soothing skin and sore muscles.
 While in Israel, it is also a must to float in the famous Dead Sea.
 Check out our daily tours which visit the Dead Sea.

 Want to sample some market treats and buy some of the best spices?
 Join our Tel Aviv Food Tour of the Carmel Market or our Tel Aviv Urban Tour – Architecture, Food and Street Art both which visit the Carmel Market.
+One of the best places to buy spices is the Levinsky Market.
+Our Levinsky Market and Cooking Workshop Tour will take you to explore one of the best markets for foodies in Tel Aviv where you’ll learn about local ingredients and how to cook unique dishes.
 Check out other Israeli souvenirs worth bringing home.